 I am licensed to practice therapy in the province of Alberta.

-I specialize in anxiety (including performance), negative thinking, self-esteem issues, trauma, stress and overwhelm, perfectionism, relationship patterns, depression, building confidence and resilience.
+I specialize in anxiety (including performance), negative thinking and self-doubt, self-esteem issues, trauma, stress and overwhelm, perfectionism, relationship patterns, depression, building confidence and resilience.

 I also work with women who feel pretty balanced and are keen on keeping it that way through regular honest reflection.

 What are your fees, and how do I pay?

 You will receive an electronic invoice via email on the day of your appointment.
 Payment is due before your session, and you can pay by credit card or e-transfer.